Rules and Regulations

 To be making satisfactory academic progress for financial aid, a student must have completed a minimum number of credits by the end of each semester.
 The total number of credits includes any transfer credits accepted by Mills.
 Accordingly, students must meet the following credit benchmarks to remain in good academic standing for financial aid purposes.

 Semester Total number of credits a student

 1st Semester 3.50

 Dropped, failed, and incomplete courses cannot be counted when determining the total number of credits completed.
 A repeated course may be counted when determining the total number of credits completed as long as it is not the result of more than one repetition of a previously passed course or the result of any repetition of a previously passed course due to the student failing other coursework.

 Students who are planning to take a reduced course load due to disability will need to submit an academic plan (forms are available in the Division of Student Life) to the M Center before the end of the second week of classes for the semester, complete the number of credits indicated in the academic plan, and maintain a minimum semester and cumulative GPA of 2.0 to be making satisfactory academic progress for financial aid.
 Any changes to the academic plan for a given semester should be submitted before the end of the second week of classes, as changes made to the academic plan after the second week of classes will not be considered in determining the number of credits which must be completed by the end of that semester.

 Other issues, such as leaves of absence during a semester, will be reviewed by the Financial Aid Appeals Committee upon receipt of a petition from the student.

 Grade Point Average

-Part-time students are expected to complete all credits attempted and to maintain the appropriate minimum semester and cumulative GPA.
+Part-time students are expected to complete all credits attempted and to maintain a minimum semester and cumulative GPA of 2.0.